You asked, we answered: Are shaving bumps cause for concern?

 I shaved my private area for the fist time.
 Now I have white dots filled with fluid and they hurt.
 What should I do?

-If you still wish to shave, here are some things you can do to help prevent irritation:
+For those who still wish to shave, here are some things you can do to help prevent irritation:

-• Use an electric razor or bikini trimmer which doesn't shave hairs as close to the skin
+• Use an electric razor or bikini trimmer which doesn’t shave hairs as close to the skin.

-• Use a single-bladed razor
+• Use a single-bladed razor.

-• Shave in the direction of hair growth as opposed to against it
+• Shave in the direction of hair growth as opposed to against it to minimize the amount of trauma to the hair follicle.

-• Use a shaving gel or cream before you begin shaving
+• Use a shaving gel or cream before you begin shaving to help the razor glide smoothly and protect the skin from scrapes or nicks.

 Need an evaluation by a dermatologist?